 - 1 tablespoon milk

-Combine the flour, baking powder and salt in a small bowl.
-Set aside
+Mix flour, baking powder and salt in a small bowl.
+Combine well and set aside the dry ingredients.

-Mix in the pureed bananas and mix well.
+Mix in the mashed banana and mix well.
 Slowly beat in the flour mixture.

-Pour the batter into the greased baking pan.
+Pour the cake batter into the prepared pan.
 Bake for 20- 25 minutes until the top is golden brown and the cake is set.

 Combine the confectionary sugar and cocoa powder.
 Add the corn syrup and milk.
 Stir.
 You want a thick liquid that can be drizzled but is not so thin that it will slide off the cake.
 If the glaze is too thick, add more milk, one teaspoon at a time.
 Stir well after each addition until you get the right consistency.

 Drizzle the glaze using back and forth motions.
-Let the squares sit for about 30 minutes until the glaze hardens.
+Let the cake sit for about 30 minutes until the glaze hardens.